End-to-end SDK generation and publishing with Bitbucket Pipelines

 }

-After the job completes successfully in the control repo, review the PRs generated by liblab in each SDK repo.
+Once the Control Repo pipeline completes successfully, a PR will be created in each SDK repo.
 To view these PRs, select Pull requests in each SDK repo.

-If you don't see the PRs, check the control repo's Pipelines for any errors during the SDK generation process.
-You can also refer to the common errors section for troubleshooting.
+If you don't see the PRs, check the Pipelines tab in your Control Repo for any errors.
+Refer to the common errors section section for troubleshooting tips.

 To complete the process: